linghao2/SimpleTwitter/README.md

 - [x] When composing, you should have a countdown in the upper right for the tweet limit.
 - [x] After creating a new tweet, a user should be able to view it in the timeline immediately without refetching the timeline from the network.
-- [ ] Retweeting and favoriting should increment the retweet and favorite count.
+- [x] Retweeting and favoriting should increment the retweet and favorite count.
+Unresolved bug: https://discussions.codepath.com/courses/intro_to_ios/questions/retweet-image-and-favorite-image-don-t-update
 - [ ] User should be able to unretweet and unfavorite and should decrement the retweet and favorite count.
 - [ ] Replies should be prefixed with the username and the reply_id should be set when posting the tweet,
 - [ ] User can load more tweets once they reach the bottom of the feed using infinite loading similar to the actual Twitter client.